mcale6/dr_sasa_python/README.md

 | dSASA (Delta SASA) | dSASA = SASA(isolated) - SASA(complex) | Difference in accessible surface area between isolated and complexed states. |

-Key Differences:

-1. Raw Buried Area (ov_table_area):
-- Direct measurement of buried surface
-- Not normalized for multiple atom overlaps
-- Sum of all buried areas may exceed total surface area

-2. Normalized Area (ov_norm_area):
+ Normalized Area (ov_norm_area):
 - Buried area divided by number of atoms in overlap
 - Prevents double-counting in multi-atom contacts
 - Gives fair distribution of burial contribution

-3. Contact Surface:
+Contact Surface:
 - Bidirectional measure of atom interaction
 - Sum of normalized contributions from both atoms
 - Used for interface analysis
+- Sum of CSA_ij atom = BSA

 4. dSASA:
 - Global measure of burial upon complexation
 - Accounts for all changes in accessibility
 - Used for binding interface analysis

 Critical Point: Contact Surfaces are ASYMMETRIC!
 - contact(A->B) ≠ contact(B->A)
 - Example:
   * A large atom contacting a small atom
   * A might lose 30Å² of surface area due to contact with B
-  * While B might only lose 15Å² of surface area due to contact with A
+  * While B might only lose 15Å² of surface area due to contact with A.
-  * This asymmetry is important for understanding interface geometry

 This asymmetry is why the interaction matrices in the code are not symmetric:
 ```cpp